navidbakhtiary/ToDoPackage/README.md

 Change of status and task information is possible.
 When the status of a task is closed, an email notification is sent to the task owner.
 [MailTrap.io](https://mailtrap.io) is used to receive notification emails.
 Sanctum package has been used for authentications.
 The TDD approach has been used to test all APIs.
-Attempts have been made to consider all happy-path and unhappy-path.
+Attempts have been made to consider all happy-path and unhappy-path.<br /><br />
-For<br /><br />
 You can develop it or challenge it if you wish.
 I will be grateful if you give me your comments.
 You can send me your comments via [NavidBakhtiary@yahoo.com](mailto:NavidBakhtiary@yahoo.com) or [GitHub Issues](https://github.com/navidbakhtiary/ToDoPackage/issues).<br />
 Thank you for your attention.